Use the KOTS administration console UI

 kubectl get svc -n mission-control kotsadm-external-nodeport

-This example demonstrates that port 31967 on all nodes can be accessed to connect with the KOTS interface.
+This example demonstrates that you can use port 31967 on all nodes to connect with the KOTS interface.
 The port value will be unique to your cluster.

 NAME TYPE CLUSTER-IP EXTERNAL-IP PORT(S) AGE